Updated 5-10-2011

 The album was strong enough to catch the attention of a promoter in Atlanta who invited the band to move south.

-The band relocated to Atlanta in 1996 to plan their musical future.
+The band relocated to Atlanta to plan their musical future.

-Just days after completing their album Escaping The Wheel at Exocet Studios in Atlanta, Georgia, the album's first track Bitter Times received it's first airplay during peak drivetime at about 8:15AM on one of the country's highest-rated new rock stations - 99X - during their award-winning morning show The Morning X.
+Just days after completing their album Escaping The Wheel at Exocet Studios in Atlanta, Georgia, the album's first track, Bitter Times, received it's first airplay during peak drivetime at about 8:15AM on one of the country's highest-rated new rock stations - Atlanta's 99X - during their award-winning morning show The Morning X.

 The band was still awaiting the mass-produced CDs to come in, but word of "the hit-qualities of every song on the album" had moved even faster.
 Early copies fell into the right hands.

-The show's DJs gave an impressive introduction to the song.
-The fact that Wil's Drama was a young, unsigned band being spun among Foo Fighters, Creed & Dave Matthews raised some eyebrows.
-In just days, Billboard magazine and several major record labels were calling.
+The show's DJs gave an impressive introduction to the song (full song ws played on-air).
+The fact that Wil's Drama was a young, unsigned band being spun among Foo Fighters, Matchbox 20 & Dave Matthews raised some eyebrows.
+By that afternoon, Billboard magazine, managers, and several major record labels were calling.

 Over the next year, the band was voted one of the best unsigned bands in the country separately by VH1 & Musician Magazine, and played countless festivals and showcases including the Van's Warped Tour, Atlanta's Music Midtown, The 99X Big Day Out Festival, and the famed Continental Room in New York City.

-The band also had various live radio encounters, including a live performance on Atlanta's 96ROCK morning show with The Regular Guys.
+The band had various live radio encounters, including a live performance on Atlanta's morning show with The Regular Guys among others.

 COMING FULL CIRCLE

-Lenny Diana, music director at WXDX 105.9 The X in Pittsburgh, had the entire album in rotation.
+WXDX 105.9 The X in Pittsburgh was spinning many of the album's tracks.
 This was the very same station where the band played live in their college days.

 The band was invited to perform at Pittsburgh's downtown M2 Festival in Market Square in front of a crowd approaching 10,000.

-But in 2000, the days of big record deals came to a sudden, grinding halt.
-Downloading was becoming wildly popular and still unregulated.
+But the days of big record deals came to a sudden, grinding halt.
+Downloading became wildly popular and unregulated.
 Record labels were hit hard due to the resultant lack of record sales.
 Just a year prior, 7-digit advances and multi-album deals were still happening.
 But suddenly, the tides turned.
 Unlike today, there were no other avenues to distribute music without the help of a record labels.
 The band found themselves at a crossroads, and Wil's Drama decided to take a break and wait out the storm...which never passed.

 What's remains is the music.
 Set in stone forever, the songs are a legacy in the truest sense of the term.
 They resonated.
 And they are still here.